App

 • Date

-(static, constant) envs :TAppEnv
+(static, constant) this.envs :TAppEnv

-App environments
+App environments.

 Type:

-(static, constant) mainNs :string
+(static, constant) this.mainNs :string

 Your main namespace.
-And yes, you suppose to NOT CHANGE this
+And yes, you suppose to NOT CHANGE this.

 Type: